aby2019/posix_shell/README.md

 commands executed ever.
 This can have a cap limit which can be configured via “.myrc” file in HISTSIZE variable.
 It will be invoked as history.
-13. TRIE data structure for tab completion support is needed.
+13. TRIE data structure for tab completion suppor.
 List of directories to be traversed on startup which are mentioned in PATH variable for populating all command names into the structure.
 14. Set default applications via .myrc file.
 This requires extension matching/mapping to your preferred application.
-Handle its I/O and parameter passing on executing.